-In order to ensure examination security, except as specifically required by law, the possession and/or use of any electronic devices is prohibited during any test, examination, quiz etc. In addition to being subject to discipline and confiscation of the device, a student determined to have cheated on a quiz, test or examination through the use of an electronic device shall be given a grade of zero in that quiz, test or examination.
+In order to ensure examination security, except as specifically required by law, the possession and/or use of any electronic devices is prohibited during any test, examination, quiz etc. In addition to being subject to discipline and

 Students are prohibited from possessing any electronic communication device or technology during Regents Examinations either in the room where the test is administered or while on a supervised break and until the examination has been completed, handed in and the student has left the examination room.
 If a student is observed with any such device or related technology while taking a State examination, the student will be allowed to complete the examination and the incident shall be reported to the Building Principal.
 If the Building Principal determines that the student had a prohibited device in his/her possession during the examination, the test will be invalidated and no score will be calculated for the student.
 The incident must also be reported, in writing, to the New York State Education Department, Office of State Assessment.